Making The Decision To Paint

 Your painting project is now complete, and here is the moment you’ve always been waiting for – viewing the stunning transformation of your home and returning to life as normal where you can enjoy your home and see it in a new (and beautiful!) light.
 In addition to the project walkthrough, this section will also cover important information on maintaining and preserving your painted surfaces.

 The walkthrough is the final step where you “tour” your home with the contractor to view the work that has been performed.
-Most homeowners are thrilled with the final results of their painting project, and the walkthrough is an exciting event.
+Most homeowners are thrilled with the final results of their painting project, and a walkthrough is an exciting event.

 During the walkthrough, you will want to inspect the work to check the quality as well as to make sure that everything in the contract was completed.
 If you have any issues, now is the time to bring them up with the contractor.
 Professional and reputable painting companies want to please their customers, so they will likely try to resolve these issues.